mfdooom/threadless_loader_rs/README.md

 threadless_loader_rs is a payload creation tool used for circumventing EDR security controls based around CCob's [ThreadlessInject POC](https://github.com/CCob/ThreadlessInject/).
 There are some improvments to the original POC inlcuding executing the shellcode in a new thread.
 This allows for example a C2 beacon to be injected and the beacon will execute under the context of a new thread.
 Additionally, I added support for remote module enumeration so you can specify any DLL and export function to hijack not just Known DLLs.

 ## Usage
-Since we are using [LITCRYPT](https://github.com/anvie/litcrypt.rs) plugin to obfuscate string literals, it is required to set up the environment variable LITCRYPT_ENCRYPT_KEY before compiling the code:
+We are using [LITCRYPT](https://github.com/anvie/litcrypt.rs) plugin to obfuscate strings, it is required to set up the environment variable LITCRYPT_ENCRYPT_KEY before compiling the code:

 	C:\Users\User\Desktop\threadless_loader_rs> set LITCRYPT_ENCRYPT_KEY="yoursupersecretkey"